What is an Employee Provident Fund?

 1. General/Statutory provident fund

 It is a PF account that is available to only government employees in India.
 The employees can contribute a minimum of 6% of their salary and the total amount is paid to the employee at the time of their retirement.

-It is one of the most popular PF.
-To know more about the recognized provident fund, refer here: Provident Fund PF
+It is one of the most popular PF schemes.
+Additionally, to know more about the recognized provident fund, refer here: Provident Fund PF

-Any firm with a minimum of 10 employees must/have to be registered under the employee provident fund act.
+.
+Any firm with a minimum of 10 employees must/have to register under the Employee Provident Fund Act.

 3. Unrecognized provident fund

 Under this provident fund scheme, a company registers for the provident fund.
 Still, the commissioner of income tax does not accept it.
 Upon withdrawal, the authorities do not impose a tax on the amount, but they do tax the interest earned thereon.
 Additionally, the interest is subject to taxation.

 4. Public provident fund

 This scheme is available to all in general, whether employed or unemployed.
 Under Section 80C of the income tax act, deposits as well as interest on the investments under PPF, are tax-exempt.